Protection papers: Tattoos

 The protection certificate issued on 4 November 1808 in Philadelphia to Charles Davis is good example of an early certificate listing a sailor's tattoos and scars.
 Davis is described as a citizen of the United States, and a native of Princess Ann County, Virginia.
 Davis was listed as 23 years of age, five feet four inches, dark hair, hazel eyes, broad nose, round chin, pock marked face, and of dark complexion has a round scar above his left knee and one on the left eyebrow.
-Davis tattoo's are described as are there locations on his body.
+Davis tattoo's are described as are their locations on his body.
 He is listed as having in indian ink on his right arm a crucifix, a double heart with printed letters P. M., a mermaid and letters C.D.
 Charles Davis attested this document by making his X mark as did his witness Samuel Davis.
 "Among tattooed seamen the crucifix inked on Charles Davis was by far the most common religious tattoo, Davis, while illiterate, may have been a Roman Catholic who derived comfort from this symbol of salvation.
 Author Herman Melville while a sailor aboard the frigate USS United States (1844) was a close observer of nautical life and customs.
 Melville wrote "the Roman Catholic sailors on board had at least the crucifix pricked on their arm, and for this reason.
 If they chanced to die in a Catholic land they would be sure of a decent burial in consecrated ground."